Insist on a Completed Credit Application

 Terms and Conditions:

-- Including an arbitration clause in your credit application gives you a tactical advantage over the customer.
+Including an arbitration clause in your credit application gives you a tactical advantage over the customer.
 It permits you to specify jurisdictional location and method of recovery when your customer operates in a market where a credit application is not a recognizable or enforceable document.
 Arbitration is also generally much faster and less expensive than resorting to a lawsuit, especially in a foreign country.
-See our article, Final and Binding Arbitration.
+For more information, see our article on Final and Binding Arbitration.

 The International Credit Application